-We conducted our engagement in accordance with the A limited assurance engagement consists of making inquiries, International Standard for Assurance Engagements Other Than primarily of persons responsible for preparing the sustainability Audits or Reviews of Historical Financial Information ('ISAE 3000'). report and related information and applying analytical and other The terms of reference for this engagement as agreed with INOX appropriate procedures Green Energy Services Limited on 26th April 2023.
-The Subject Matter is presented in accordance with the Criteria, and to
+We conducted our engagement in accordance with the International Standard for Assurance Engagements Other Than Audits or Reviews of Historical Financial Information ("ISAE 3000").
+The terms of reference for this engagement as agreed with INOX Green Energy Services Limited on 26th April 2023.
+The Subject Matter is presented in accordance with the Criteria, and to issue a report.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risk of material misstatement, whether due to fraud or error.